jazzlyj/procedures/k8s/README.md

 Gives ability to migrate an application live from one version to another version without having downtime

 ## Node/ Worker Node:
 A node is a worker machine that performs the requested tasks assigned by the control plane/master node.

-The worker node consists of:
+### Components
+Run on each node, where they maintain running pods and provide the Kubernetes runtime environment.
-* Kubelet, an agent necessary to run the pod,
+* Kubelet -  an agent necessary to run the pod,
-* Kube-proxy maintaining the network rules and allowing communication,
+* Kube-proxy - maintaining the network rules and allowing communication,
-* Container runtime software to run containers.
+* Container runtime -  software to run containers.
+Kubernetes supports various container runtimes like Containerd, CRI-O, Docker, or any Kubernetes Container Runtime Interface (CRI) implementation.

 ## Main Node / Control plane:
 Control plane components make decisions about the cluster, like scheduling, detecting, and responding to cluster events, such as starting a new pod when a deployment’s replicas field is not the same as mentioned in the desired state.

-It includes:
+### Components
-* Kube-apiserver to expose Kubernetes API,
+* Kube-apiserver - to expose Kubernetes API,
-* etcd, a key-value data storage,
+* Etcd - a key-value data storage, This component is a highly available and consistent key-value store.
+Etcd acts as the backing store for all Kubernetes cluster data.
-* Kube-scheduler to watch over unassigned pods and assign them to a node based on the desired state, and
+* Kube-scheduler - to watch over unassigned pods and assign them to a node based on the desired state.
-* Kube-controller-manager containing all the controller functions of the control plane.
+* Kube-controller-manager - containing all the controller functions of the control plane; the controller process, including node controllers, endpoints controllers, replication controllers, service accounts, and token controllers.
+* Cloud-controller-manager -  The manager links your cluster into your cloud provider's API.
+It separates the components that interact with the chosen cloud platform from the components that only interact with your cluster.

 ## Cluster:
 A group of worker nodes that run containerized applications.
 Every cluster has at least one worker node.